 As the cost for each person is dependent on a number of things, you might find it helpful to have someone talk you through your specific circumstances.
-If you’d like to speak to someone, please call us on 1300 733 510 or get in touch with our team.
+If you’d like to speak to someone, please call us on 1300 733 510 to get in touch with our team.

-What are KinCare’s exit policies?
+What are KinCare’s exit and fee policies?

 At KinCare, we’ve chosen to completely waive any exit fees for our customers, as your circumstances can easily change.

 With some home care providers, there are now potential exit fees to pay of up to $5000 if you decide to change to a new one.
 This fee is only payable if it was included in your Home Care Agreement and is deducted from any unspent funds.
 You do not pay any fees with KinCare.